Video Generation with Stable Transparency via Shiftable RGB-A Distribution Learner: Method

-Finally, the latent space $Z$ is fed into the frozen Wan-VAE decoders, which are equipped with RGB LoRA~\citep{hu2022lora} and alpha LoRA, respectively.
-The reconstructed RGB video $\hat{V}_{rgb}$ and alpha video $\hat{V}_{\alpha}$ are formulated as:
+where $c$ is a random color from a predefined color set $C=\{$black, blue, green, cyan, red, magenta, yellow, white$\}$. $\mathbf{1}_{\alpha > 0}$ denotes the indicator function, which equals 1 when $\alpha > 0$ and 0 otherwise.

-{\bf Training Objectives } To guide the model effectively, we apply training objectives to three outputs: the alpha channel $\hat{V}_\alpha$, the soft-rendered video $\hat{V}^s_{rgb}$, and the hard-rendered video $\hat{V}^h_{rgb}$.
-The soft-rendered video provides joint guidance for both the alpha channel and RGB.
-The hard-rendered video focuses more on RGB, ignoring transparency for semi-transparent areas.
-These two videos are formulated as:
+To guide the model to focus differently on opaque, semi-transparent, and transparent regions, we apply the reconstruction loss to three modalities: the alpha video $\hat{V}_\alpha$, the soft-rendered video $\hat{V}^s_{rgb}$, and the hard-rendered video $\hat{V}^h_{rgb}$.
+The latter two are formulated as follows:

-where $c_s$ and $c_h$ represent random colors sampled from the color set $C$.
+where $c_s$ and $c_h$ represent random colors sampled from $C$. $\hat{V}_{rgb}$ denotes the reconstructed RGB video, and $\hat{V}_\alpha$ denotes the reconstructed alpha channel.

-For each modality, we use composite losses.
-Taking the alpha video as an example, first we minimize the $L_1$-norm to penalize the difference between the ground-truth and reconstructed alpha videos as:

-Then, we employ the perceptual loss~\citep{perceptual_loss}.
-We use the VGG network~\citep{vgg}, denoted as $\Phi$, to extract the features from the predicted and ground-truth videos.
-The perceptual loss is computed as the mean squared error between these two features:

-Last, we leverage the Sobel operator, denoted as $S(\cdot)$, to extract the edge gradients.
-We use the $L_1$-norm to penalize the difference between the ground-truth and reconstructed alpha videos:

-The training objective for the alpha channel is formulated as the sum of the above three losses: